 As new technology is usually too difficult for those of average means to afford, most Americans wouldn’t be able to afford automatic garage doors until after the economic boom that followed WWII.
 A well-known brand from that era was manufactured by the Era Meter Company, according to Popular Science.
 These switches were initially dubbed the “Driv-Rite-In”s, and were sent out to the masses from Chicago.
 Once electric garage doors took off, other inventors went to work on improving the device, to make it controllable by remote.
 Somewhat astoundingly, Popular Science reported in 1931 that two completely unrelated companies had filed for patents on very similar radio-controller gadgets during that year with apparently no knowledge of each other’s existence.

-When a garage door repairman stops by for repairs or cosmetic changes to an automatic garage door, history buffs may find themselves with an unexpected source of engineering historical trivia.
+Anyway, when a garage door repairman stops by for repairs or cosmetic changes to an automatic garage door, history buffs may find themselves with an unexpected source of engineering historical trivia.
+And who knows garage foundations might tell more stories to such history buffs!
+One thing is for sure that garages can be a very intersteing topic of discussion.